-A back-trajectory analysis using the HYSPLIT (NOAA Air Resources Laboratory HYSPLIT transport and dispersion model (Draxler et al., 2015; Rolph et al., 2017) shows that the air masses traveled from southwestern Texas and central eastern New Mexico, including the White Sands National Monument, into the southern New Mexico area and on to the NMED monitoring sites.
-The model was run using GDAS meteorological data for the six hours preceding the start of elevated PM10 concentrations during the event (Figure 7-4).
+A back-trajectory analysis using the HYSPLIT (NOAA Air Resources Laboratory HYSPLIT transport and dispersion model (Draxler et al., 2015; Rolph et al., 2017) shows that the air masses traveled from Chihuahua, MX into the southern New Mexico and El Paso, TX area and on to the NMED monitoring sites.
+The model was run using GDAS meteorological data for the six hours preceding the start of elevated PM10 concentrations during the event (Figure 7-6).
+This analysis supports the hypothesis that dust plumes originated in MX before being transported to downwind monitoring sites.

-Figure 7-4.
-HYSPLIT back-trajectory analyses using the Ensemble mode for the Holman monitoring site.
+Figure 7-6.
+HYSPLIT back-trajectory analyses using the Ensemble mode for the Desert View monitoring site.

-A pollution rose for the Holman monitoring site (Figure 7-5) was created for the hours of the event when PM{10} concentrations exceeded 150 μ g/m3 (1600-2300 hour).
-During the event, winds blew from the east approximately 90% of the time coinciding with peak PM10 concentrations.
+Pollution roses (Figure 7-7) were created for the hours of the event when PM{10} concentrations exceeded 150 μg/m3 (0400-1100 hour).
+During the event, winds blew multi-directionally from the southern quadrants with the outlier directions ranging from east to northwest coinciding with peak PM{10} concentrations.